Units and calories in spirits

-As you can see from the chart, three 35ml 40% measures of spirits puts a man over the daily guidelines.
-Just two 35ml 40% measures will put a woman close to the upper guideline limit.
+Three 35ml 40% measures of spirits puts a man over the lower risk guidelines.
+Just two 35ml 40% spirit measures will put a woman close to the upper guideline limit.

 If you regularly drink over these guidelines, you could be increasing your chances of developing long-term health conditions.
 Find out more about the effects of alcohol.

 The calories in vodka, whisky and other spirits can be surprising